Topological phases of matter, Quantum Error Correction and Topological twist: Topological Twists

-\\ Dotted lines in part (a) represent pair of e and m.
+\\ The dotted lines in part (a) represent a pair of e and m.
 Part (b) describes two types of Ising anyons $\sigma^+, \sigma^-$ created depending on the braiding between e and m.
-Twists act as sources and sink for $\epsilon$ fermions.
+Twists act as sources and sinks for $\epsilon$ fermions.
 The string $\gamma$ winds twice around the twist.
 The eigenvalues of string operator $S_{\gamma}$ = $\pm i$, corresponding to $\sigma^{\pm}$ particles.
 There are six charges or excitations in the system now. $\bm{1}, e, m, \epsilon, \sigma^+, \sigma^-$ which follow fusion rules:

 Associate $\sigma^+$ to $\sigma$ and $\epsilon $ to $\psi$ and the braiding is given by string operators that realize the Majorana operators.
 However, there is a subtle detail to notice.
 They behave like Ising but not actually are. $\sigma^+$ can be associated to $e + m$, which makes $\sigma^- = 1 + \epsilon$ from the equations above.
 But since $(\sigma^+)^2 = 1 + \epsilon$, $\sigma^-$ can not be $(\sigma^+)^2$.
 The Ising category has twist statistics as: